Nexis is Introduced 1980

 Filed under: Memory / Mnemonics / Data Storage

-Engineering student at the University of Illinois at Urbana-Champaign Bruce A. Artwick released A2-FS1 Flight Simulator for the Apple II personal computer through his subLOGIC Corporation.
+In January 1980 Bruce A. Artwick, an engineering student at the University of Illinois at Urbana-Champaign, released A2-FS1 Flight Simulator for the Apple II personal computer through his subLOGIC Corporation.
 This was the first flight simulator program for a personal computer.

 Artwick began the project by writing a series of articles on flight simulation using computer graphics during 1976.
 When a magazine editor told him that subscribers were interested in purchasing such a program Artwick founded subLOGIC Corporation to commercialize his ideas.
 At first the company sold simulators by mail order, but that changed with the related of Flight Simulator FS1, for the Apple II, followed by a release in March 1980 for the TRS-80 with lower quality graphics.

-♦ You can view a dynamic simulation of the original program at the Wikipedia at this link.
+♦ In December 2013 a dynamic simulation of the original program was available from the Wikipedia at this link.

 "Originally launched in 1979 [sic], Namco's Pac-Man quickly became the most popular video game of all time.
 Pac-Man launched a global phenomenon, featuring the medium's biggest star character (and Mad Magazine's Man of the Year 1982).
 The title also gave birth to the 80's arcade culture while riding a wave of merchandising that reached Saturday Morning Cartoons, toys, pajamas and Pac-Man Fever, a beloved Top 40 record.
 If imitation is the sincerest form of flattery, then Pac-Man must have one hell of an ego -- the format was borrowed, evolved or outright stolen by dozens of imitators, and remains a staple of arcade collections and mobile time diversions today.
 Though its gameplay heritage doesn't influence many games anymore, it's hard to imagine another game ever having the global impact of Pac-Man" (Video-Pro.com, The 52 Most Important Video Games of All time, No. 6. accessed 04-15-2009).